Information for Students Graduating through the College of Professional and Continuing Education

-Most of the information for Commencement 2014 listed here for undergraduate students also applies to graduate students.
+Most of the information for Commencement 2015 listed here for undergraduate students also applies to graduate students.

-Students who have completed all work and whose grades (no incompletes) have been received at the Registrar’s Office automatically are included in the Commencement program and invited to participate in the graduation ceremony.
+Students who have completed all work and whose grades (no incompletes) have been received at the Registrar’s Office are automatically included in the Commencement program and invited to participate in the graduation ceremony.

 Caps and Gowns

-Tuesday May 13, 11 a.m. – 7 p.m.
+Tuesday May 12, 11 a.m. – 7 p.m.

-Thursday May 15, 11 a.m. – 7 p.m.
+Thursday May 14, 11 a.m. – 7 p.m.

 If you are graduating, and not attending the brunch, assemble at 11:30 a.m. sharp in Kneller Athletic Center wearing (or carrying) your cap and gown.

-Anyone who does not arrive in time for accurate placement in the procession will not receive a diploma on stage.
+Anyone who does not arrive in time for accurate placement in the procession risks not receiving a diploma on stage.
 Commencement is a formal affair.
-Commencement officials reserve the right to prohibit a student from participating if the formal cap and gown are not worn, or if the student's identity is concealed in any way.
+University officials reserve the right to prohibit a student from participating if the formal cap and gown are not worn — or if the student's identity is concealed in any way.

 The program will begin on the Campus Green and will include a welcome, opening remarks, the Commencement address, conferring of honorary degrees and recognition of all graduates.
 This portion of the ceremony will run approximately 1 hour.

-At the conclusion of the all-inclusive ceremony, designated members of the platform party, followed by graduate students, will process behind the piper and drummer to the Kneller Athletic Center for a Graduate School Commencement.
+At the conclusion of the ceremony above, designated members of the platform party, followed by graduate students, will process behind the piper and drummer to the Kneller Athletic Center for a Graduate School Commencement.

 The undergraduate Commencement ceremony will continue on the Campus Green.
 Additional details are available on the Senior Students Web page.